RahulRJB/Obsidian-RJB/My Vault/Notes/Self Attention.md

 ## Attention mechanism:

+- Self Attention works by seeing how similar each word is to all of the words in the sentence including itself.

 - ![[Attachments/Pasted image 20240606185401.png]]

 - **Attention** main idea is to add a bunch of New Paths from the encoder to the each step of the decoder, 1 per input value,  so that each step of the decoder can directly access input values.
 - There are many implementations of encoder-decoder model with attention, but this main idea remains the same and is consistent among all of them!

-- **One of the implementations:**
+### **One of the implementations:**
 - ![[Attachments/Pasted image 20240606194822.png]]
 - We want a similarity score between the lstm outputs, from the first step in the encoder, "Let's" and the lstm outputs from the first step in the decoder, "eos" token.
 We also want to calculate a similarity score between the lstm outputs from the second step in the encoder, "go" and the lstm outputs from the first step in the decoder, "eos" token.
 We do this using dot product.

 - ![[Attachments/Pasted image 20240607131309.png]]
-- In this example, nd since the score for go is higher we

-want the encoding for go to have more

-influence on the first word that comes

-out of the decoder
+- After doing the dot product, since the score for "go" is higher than "let's", we want the encoding for "go" to have more influence on the first word that comes out of the decoder.

-and we do that by first running the

-scores through a soft Max function

-remember the softmax function gives us

-numbers between 0 and 1 that add up to

-one

-so we can think of the output of the

-softmax function as a way to determine

-what percentage of each encoded input

-word we should use when decoding

-- in this case we'll use 40 of the first

-encoded word let's and sixty percent of

-the second encoded word go when the

-decoder determines what should be the

-first translated word

-so we scale the values for the first

-encoded word let's by 0.4

-and we scale the values for the second

-encoded word go by 0.6

-and lastly we add the scaled values

-together

-these sums which combine the separate

-encodings for both input words let's and

-go relative to their similarity to EOS

-are the attention values for Eos

-- ow all we need to do to determine the

-first output word is plug the attention

-values into a fully connected layer

-and plug the encodings for Eos into the

-same fully connected layer and do the

-math

-and run the output values through a

-softmax function to select the first

-output word vamos

-- now because the output was not the EOS

-token we need to unroll the embedding

-layer and the lstms in the decoder

-and plug the translated word vamos into

-the decoder's unrolled embedding layer

-and then we just do the math except this

-time we use the encoded values for vamos

-and the second output from the decoder

-is eos so we're done decoding

-- n summary when we add attention to a

-basic encoder decoder model

-the encoder pretty much stays the same

-but now each step of decoding has access

-to the individual encodings for each

-input word

-and we use similarity scores and the

-soft Max function to determine what

-percentage of each encoded input word

-should be used to help predict the next

-output word
+- We do that by first running the scores through a [[softmax]] function.
+Softmax function gives us numbers between 0 and 1 that add up to 1, so we can think of the output of the softmax function as a way to determine what percentage of each encoded input word we should use when decoding.![[Attachments/Pasted image 20240607135812.png]]
+- In this case we'll use 40% of the 1st encoded word "let's" and 60% of the 2nd encoded word "go" when the decoder determines what should be the first translated word.
+So we scale the values for the 1st encoded word by 0.4 and we scale the values for the 2nd encoded word by 0.6.
+Lastly we add the scaled values together, these sums which combine the separate encodings for both input words relative to their similarity to EOS are the **attention** values for Eos![[Attachments/Pasted image 20240607135912.png]]

+- Now, to determine the 1st output word, we plug the attention values into a fully connected layer and plug the encodings for Eos into the same fully connected layer and run the output values through a softmax function to select the first output word "vamos".

+- Since the output was not the EOS token, we need to unroll the embedding layer and the lstms in the decoder and plug the translated word "vamos" into the decoder's unrolled embedding layer.
+Then we just do the math except this time we use the encoded values for "vamos".
+Now the output from the decoder is EOS, so we're done decoding.

+- In summary when we add **attention** to a basic encoder-decoder model, the encoder pretty much stays the same but now each step of decoding has access to the individual encodings for each input word and we use similarity scores and the softmax function to determine what percentage of each encoded input word should be used to help predict the next output word.

+### **Attention in Transformer**:

+- Self Attention works by seeing how similar each word is to all of the words in the sentence including itself.
+In Transformer done using the formula: `Q.Kt`